fizt656/compextractor/README.md

 ## Notes and Recommendations

+As this is an early prototype, we encourage experimentation and welcome your feedback:

 - Customize system prompts in script files to suit specific needs.
 - Experiment with different ways of querying the competencies file.
 - Change LLMs by editing your environment.
 Recommended: